asmr-hex/Universal-G-Code-Sender/feature_notes_evaluated_expressions.md

 * find where each line is sent off to the controller. add an "in-flight" processor to check if this outgoing line has been flagged as a javascript expression, if so, evaluate it and send out the evaluated line.

 ## TODOS
-* [ ] finish implementing checks and filtering in ExpressionEngine
+* [x] finish implementing checks and filtering in ExpressionEngine
-* [ ] Add support for persisting some expression variables within application settings so things are lost when program restarts
+* [x] Add support for persisting some expression variables within application settings so things are lost when program restarts
-* [ ] implement a plugin for visualizing/editing expression variables
+* [x] implement a plugin for visualizing/editing expression variables
 * [x] implement a custom event class for ExpressionEngineEvents
 * [x] subscribe ExpressionEngine to events for changing machine/work locations. (make ExpressionEngine implement UGSEventListener)
+* [ ] process expressions on their way out from processed gcode files

+## impl details
+dont call ExpressionEngine.process() in GUIBackend.sendGcodeCommand (L257), but call it from within controller.createCommand(String commandString). this might allow us to only call process in one place. actually no, we need the calll site to be as close to sending the commnd as possible to ensure the previous command has been sent and is done.
+### buffered communicator expression processing [YES]
+* we want to guarantee that an expression is evaluated once the previous command has completed on the controller.
+  * can we subscribe to command finished? are commands sent when the previous have completed?
+#### how to inject Expression Engine into Controller.Communicator
+~~* in GUIBackend.fetchControllerFromFirmware (L194) we get a controller~~
+~~* this gets it from FirmwareUtils.getControllerFor();~~
+call controller.getCommunicator
+add setExpressionengine to ICommunicator/AbstractCommunicator or add a method for adding string processors to Abstract Communicator
+### OR add in-flight expression evaluation right at the Connection level.
+[NO]
+Connection.sendStringToComm is the last place before the actually commands are sent out to the device. the only issue is that it is an interface method. there is an AbstractConnection class which doesn't implement the `sendStringToComm` method, but all the actual implementations *do* implement it....so we would have to maybe do a base implementation and then call super in actual (non-abstract) implementations.
+### actually just do itr in buffered communicator [YES]
+why? because all communicators implemented extend buffered communicator and we only have to insert a call in one plce. also, all calls to sendCommandImmediately also eventually call buffered communicator.streamCommands

 ## commands
 run ExpressionEngine tests